unikraft/eurosys21-artifacts/experiments/fig_07_syscall-support/README.md

 that this script takes a long time...
 2. Run the syscalls experiment by running `./run_all.sh`.
-3. Generate the graph by running the `./plot.sh` script and then the figure is saved into the current repository as `syscall-support.pdf`.
+3. Generate the graph by running the `./plot.sh` script and then the figure is saved into the current repository as `fig_07_syscall-support.svg`.

 ## How to Use (manual test)